teoadal/marble/README.md

 ## Add mediator

-Scans assemblies and adds handlers, preprocessors, behaviours and postprocessors implementations to the container.
+Scans assemblies to add handlers, preprocessors, behaviours and postprocessors implementations to the container.
 To use, with an `IServiceCollection` instance:

 ```cs